Tshwane – Historical Tours – City of Pretoria tours

 The most important Pretoria sites (Voortrekker Monument, Union Buildings and Church Square) we would always endeavor to include in our Pretoria tours.
 However depends on time available and other items that have been specifically included, as the Cullinan Diamond mine.
 If the focus was the mine, perhaps we may only do a drive through Pretoria.

-Ekala offers half day historical tours covering some of Pretoria’s significant sites, to a comprehensive Pretoria tour lasting 3 days.
+Ekala offers half day historical tours covering some of Pretoria’s significant sites, to a comprehensive Pretoria historical/cultural tour lasting 3 days.

 Pretoria as a day tour, we would generally not go into Museums – unless specifically required.

 Ekala Eco Tours offer tours that would included both Pretoria and the Johannesburg.
 However, best to allocate 2 days for this.

 To be able to structure a tour around your requirements and time available – we need to be supplied with clear timing and collection and drop off address – hotel name.
 If one of the points is the airport – I need full flight details.
 Once I have these it will be possible to quote/advise and structure a day or multi day package around your requirements/timing.

 Named after Andries Pretorius, national hero after victory over the Zulu’s during Great Trek inland from Cape Town.

 The Pretoria City Tour

 Items on Pretoria/Tshwane tour can include as follows: